Table of Contents

 As they make notable effects, they can drastically affect the SEO of a large number of web pages.
 Consequently, the search rankings of some pages drop after a core update, while others get their ranking position improved.

-Moreover, some core updates may also affect the structure of SERPs (Search Engine Result Pages) by adding and modifying properties in the SERPs, such as featured snippets, Knowledge Graph panels, People Also Ask, etc.
+Moreover, some core updates may also affect the structure of SERPs (Search Engine Result Pages) by adding and modifying properties in the SERPs, such as featured snippets, Knowledge Graph panels, or People Also Ask, etc.

 Therefore, it’s vitally important to identify and learn more about core updates in order to improve the website’s ranking position.
 Typically, Google announces core updates on Google Webmaster Central Blog before rolling them out.